Frontenac State Park

 By Jim Umhoefer

-Frontenac State Park has a story that's as old as the ice age.
-The sandstone and limestone formations that are today's bluffs were once sediments that hardened into rock at the bottom of shallow seas.
+Frontenac State Park has a story that’s as old as the ice age.
+The sandstone and limestone formations that are today’s bluffs were once sediments that hardened into rock at the bottom of shallow seas.
 Then, raging glacial rivers carved the broad river valley that we see today.
-The lake was created by a natural dam formed from material deposited by the Chippewa River as it emptied into the Mississippi created Lake Pepin.
+A natural dam formed from material deposited by the Chippewa River as it emptied into the Mississippi created Lake Pepin.
 The park is a favorite of birdwatchers.
 Some 260 species of birds have been observed here as they make their way up and down the Mississippi during migration.
 Frontenac State Park is located 10 miles southeast of Red Wing in Minnesota’s Goodhue County.